IMAGINE-Consortium/imagine/doc/source/components.rst

-If the basic field type one is interested in is *not* available as a basic field, one can create it directly subclassing :py:class:`imagine.fields.field.GeneralField` — and this could benefit the wider community, please consider submitting a
+If the basic field type one is interested in is *not* available as a basic field, one can create it directly subclassing :py:class:`imagine.fields.field.Field` — and if this could benefit the wider community, please consider submitting a
 `pull request <https://github.com/IMAGINE-Consortium/imagine/pulls>`_ or openning an `issue <https://github.com/IMAGINE-Consortium/imagine/issues>`_